securinets-insat/Friendly-CTF-2024/Web/README.md

 btw you can change the machine port in your compose.yaml you just need to make sure it is not reserved

-ps: to kill a container after being done with it you just need to find it's `ace9b7df9d65` with
+ps: to kill a container after being done with it you just need to find it's `CONTAINER ID` with
 ```
 sudo docker ps
 ```